-These bowls are removable for cleaning and collapsible for storage.
-The bowls need to be retracted and not contain food or water to retract the tray back into the island.
-Also be sure to remove all food and water from the bowls prior to travel to avoid spillage.
+Your RV comes with magnetic pet food and water bowls.
+These bowls can be placed anywhere in the RV and are easily removable for cleaning and storage.
+Magnets on the frame can hold the bowls in place against the base of the kitchen island or other metal surfaces.
+Be sure to remove all food and water from the bowls prior to travel to avoid spillage.